Biden Campaign Hits Schweizer on Eve of ‘Profiles in Corruption’ Launch

 Joe Biden’s campaign issued a rare and defensive memo Monday on the eve of the release of Amazon’s “most anticipated” nonfiction book—Profiles in Corruption: Abuse of Power by America’s Progressive Elite by Government Accountability Institute President and Breitbart News contributor Peter Schweizer.

-In the memo, Biden’s campaign demanded media outlets explicitly state the former vice president engaged in no “wrongdoing” when he urged Ukraine to fire its top prosecutor in 2016.
+In the memo, Biden’s campaign demanded media outlets explicitly state the former vice president engaged in no “wrongdoing” when reporting on actions he took in 2016 urging Ukraine to fire its top prosecutor.

 “It is not sufficient to say that allegations are ‘unsubstantiated’ or that ‘no evidence has emerged to support them,'” the campaign wrote.
 “Not only is there ‘no evidence’ for Republicans’ main argument against the [former] vice president there is a mountain of evidence that actively debunks it.”